kiba/Writings/atg/chp3_very_much_alive.md

 ***

+The SGC dealt with galactic affair, away from the ire of the public yet Lieutenant Major General George Hammond's office was as ordinary as it could get.
+There's no visible alien tech inside this office just yet.
+However, Cromwell knew that this command was only two years old, not a lot of time to develop technology.

+There's also an extra person in this room beside Hammond and himself, a man named Irvine Fletcher, the SGC's counsel.
+A mostly bald man in his fifty, this man mostly melted in the background, checking over everything from agreement with aliens to NDA made with individuals outside the SGC.

+"Have a seat, Colonel," Hammond said.
+Already, he could see the weary look on Hammond's face.
+"What am I going to do with you?
+Through no fault of your own, you came back from the dead."

+Fletcher nodded and adjusted his glasses.
+"Our assumption is that you died in the black hole.
+Accordingly, a death certificate was issued, assets were transferred to an estate, and your will is taken care of.
+You no longer have a penny to your name and you don't exist in the eyes of the court."

+Cromwell nearly choked on that.
+Everything he earned for his entire life is simply gone, because everyone assume that no one can survive being sucked in by a black hole.
+According to Carter, there's no reason to expect that the black hole would transport him to an alternate reality, let alone a reality that considered this reality part of a fictional universe.

+"So this is going to be a problem," Cromwell replied.

+"It is," Hammond said.
+"Aside from the legal aspect, it also plays hell with keeping a program secret.
+You are a Colonel.
+You had been in contact with innumerable people, many of which has came to your funeral.
+They're going to ask a question, 'why are you alive?'.
+We're going to have to craft a very convincing story as to why.
+That would be a lot easier if we were officially at war with someone else on this planet.
+Thankfully, we are not."

+"So, I am not going back to my old life."

+"I didn't say that we are going to just throw up our hands up and do nothing."

+"The general spoken to the president about this, and the president are willing to provide you lawyers to help get back your legal identity," Fletcher said.
+"Of course, there's a balancing act to keep the program secret."

+"During that time, I am stuck in a limbo?"

+"That is correct," Fletcher admitted.
+"You are also not under contract nor obligation to serve in the United States Air Force.
+If you decided not to work for the SGC or the air force, the SGC is willing to provide cost-of-living stipend plus pension and a temporary identity so that you can find wo-."

+"I am not going to do that," Cromwell said.
+"From my perspective, I had only left the SGC hours at most."

+"You will also acquire a temporary identity if you decide to work here, but you will be paid O-6 and the years you served accordingly," Fletcher continued where he left off.
+The colonel knew that he will earned more than most Americans, but it still stung to lose everything he had worked for.

+"For the sake of secrecy, you will not contact anybody or anyone outside of the SGC community," Hammond added.
+"This is temporary until we have a cover story for you."

+Fletcher handed Cromwell a NDA(non-disclosure agreement).
+"You will need to sign this.
+For now, you are not considered a member of the military.
+I am working to change this as soon as possible."

+While most people would sign right away, the colonel read over it.
+He knew that it was a standard agreement handed out to civilians.

+***

+The most convenient place to eat was the SGC's cafeteria.
+It wasn't gourmet food, but it wasn't bad either.
+O'Neill may be paid six figures plus hazard duty pay, but he wasn't going to go out every time to get food.
+There was a security process with the need to stay here in case if emergency arise.

+Frank Cromwell approached his table with a cafeteria tray.

+"May I join you?"
+Cromwell asked.

+"Sure," O'Neill replied.

+"About the war in Iraq..."

+"Don't say anymore.
+Whatever happened or didn't happen there, it's over."

+"Forgiveness?"

+"Maybe not even that.
+If what you said is true, then there's nothing to forgive.
+You made a judgement call on that day, and it was wrong.
+Only weeks ago, you saved the world, so I can't exactly complaine about being personally tortured in some forsaken Iraqi prison."

+"If I had to do it over again, I would drag you back to the helicopter."

+"I know you would."

+"So, we're good?"

+O'Neill looked into Cromwell's eyes.
+"Yeah, we're good."

+***

 Finally, he was in the conference room with SG-1 and General Hammond.

 There was a macbook in the middle of the desk.
 Everyone was staring at it.